 - Blue Zone.
 Nov.
 4, 2021, at 16:45 GMT | 12:45 EDT

-Throughout these sessions, participants can expect to hear inspiring Indigenous clean energy voices and perspectives at the forefront of global climate action; to interact with global community-centered REMs as a part of climate solutions and learn how they can be financed; and to collaborate on an action plan for REMs to reduce energy poverty and replace reliance on fossil fuels.
+Throughout these sessions, participants can expect to hear inspiring Indigenous clean energy voices and perspectives at the forefront of global climate action; to interact with global community-centred REMs as a part of climate solutions and learn how they can be financed, and to collaborate on an action plan for REMs to reduce energy poverty and replace reliance on fossil fuels.